About

-She develops works that try to capture the complexity of the historical entanglements relating to the contexts of the sites where she works, forge unforeseen connections, foster identification, and incite action.
-She aims to uncover hidden stories and overlooked connections with an intuitive and artistic approach.
+Dijkman develops works that aspire to capture the complexity of the historical entanglements relating to the contexts of the sites where she works, forge unforeseen connections, foster identification, and incite action.
+She aims to uncover hidden stories and overlooked connections between power, knowledge, and environmental transformations with an intuitive and artistic approach.
+Her work addresses residues of enlightenment ideology, manifestations of collective imagination, and blind spots of representation.

-Her works involve audiences in direct experiences that can enhance emphatic relationships with their surroundings.
-They propose alternative perspectives on the intricate connections between human stories and the more extensive material, environmental, and inter-species networks.
+Her works invite audiences to engage in direct experiences that enhance empathetic relationships with their surroundings.
+They propose alternative perspectives on the intricate connections between human narratives and the broader material, environmental, and interspecies networks.

 The research and production process is often experimental and collaborative, involving scientists, technicians, and artisans.
-Over the past two decades, she has developed projects that explore diverse forms of knowledge production—including social history museums, scientific fields such as astronomy, macro-biology, electricity, and the collective imagination.
+Over the past two decades, Dijkman has developed projects concerning various forms of knowledge production, including scientific disciplines such as physics, electricity, astronomy, magnetism, macro-biology, ecology, and anthropology.

 “Dijkmans practice development over the last ten years can be defined as Decoding the Coloniser’s Mind.
 The decoding of the coloniser’s mindset requires identifying the evolution of the Enlightenment into contemporary practices, despite the prevailing opinion among many scholars that the fall of the Nazi regime ended the Enlightenment project and the colonial reflex.” from Decoding the Coloniser’s Mind by Galit Eilat (2020)

 In 2005, she founded Enough Room for Space (ERforS) with Maarten Vanden Eynde.
-Enough Room for Space is an interdependent art organization that initiates experimental collaborative research projects.
-We tend to act as freely as possible, challenging the barriers between disciplines (artistic, scientific, or activist).
+Enough Room for Space is an interdependent art organization that initiates experimental collaborative research projects and tends to act as freely as possible, challenging the barriers between disciplines (artistic, scientific, or activist).
 She was part of On-Trade-Off, a transnational artist-led project (2018–2024) on lithium extraction in the DRC.

-She’s an artist in residence at WaterLANDS (2023-2026) and a section editor of Commodity Frontiers Journal.
+She’s an artist in residence at the EU Horizon 2020 project WaterLANDS (2023-2026) and a section editor of Commodity Frontiers Journal.

 Contact